-A course designed to update electrical workers and electricians with the ever changing National Electrical Code.
+Designed to update electrical workers and electricians with the ever changing National Electrical Code.

-EEE1910 \\\\\\ (3-0) 3 cr. hrs.
-Electronic Servicing Prerequisite: MAT0950.
+EEE1910 (3-0) 3 cr. hrs.
+Electronic Servicing

+Prerequisite: MAT0950.

-Teach the basic principles of process automation and demonstrate the application of these principles in modern industrial practice.
+Teaches the basic principles of process automation and demonstrate the application of these principles on modern industrial practice.
 This is an introductory or first level course.
-The course is intended to be both theoretical and practical to show the basic concepts of process control theory and how these concepts are used in daily practice.
+Intended to be both theoretical and practical to show the basic concepts of process control theory and troubleshooting.